mariobox/mariosanchez.org-metalsmith/src/code/flaskcms.md

 <img src="https://66.media.tumblr.com/9ce7d2dcc65e959f4be0a04bff726487/tumblr_pk1w9gZUii1qz7ur9o1_1280.png" />

-The posts are stored in a SQLite database and displayed via a "SELECT * FROM posts ORDER BY id DESC" query in the "/" route.
+The posts are stored in a SQLite database and displayed via a &#8220;SELECT * FROM posts ORDER BY id DESC" query in the &#8220;/&quot; route.

 The registration page shows you a form with several fields, indicating the conditions for each field to become valid: